Windows Media Player

 Installing the new plugin

-Firefox and SeaMonkey users on Windows XP or above can install the Windows Media Player Firefox Plugin provided by Microsoft.
-To install this plugin, download the installer file to your computer, then close your browser and run the installer.
+Firefox and SeaMonkey users on Windows XP and above can install the Windows Media Player Firefox Plugin provided by Microsoft.
 The plugin installer adds the file "np-mswmp.dll" to the Firefox installation directory "plugins" folder, typically C:\Program Files\Mozilla Firefox\plugins or, on 64-bit Windows, C:\Program Files (x86)\Mozilla Firefox\plugins.
-Starting in Firefox 4, the "plugins" folder does not exist by default but is created as needed.
+Since Firefox 4, the "plugins" folder does not exist by default but will be created as needed.
+If the Firefox installation directory cannot be located, the plugin file "np-mswmp.dll" will be placed in another location such as C:\PFiles\Plugins and you will need to copy it to your Firefox or SeaMonkey installation plugins folder.
+For SeaMonkey, the file "np-mswmp.dll" can be copied to the SeaMonkey\plugins folder, which you can create if it doesn't exist.

 Alternately, you can create a new "plugins" folder inside the %APPDATA%\Mozilla folder (e.g., inside the C:\Documents and settings\<username>\Application Data\Mozilla folder on Windows XP or inside the C:\Users\<username>\AppData\Roaming\Mozilla folder on Windows 7 or Vista) and then copy "np-mswmp.dll" to the new "plugins" folder, so that all Mozilla applications can find it.